 Other Works Consulted

-- Saag KG, et al. (2008).
-American College of Rheumatology 2008 recommendations for the use of nonbiologic and biologic disease-modifying antirheumatic drugs in rheumatoid arthritis.
-Arthritis and Rheumatism, 59(6): 762–784.
+- Singh JA, et al. (2012).
+2012 update of the 2008 American College of Rheumatology recommendations for the use of disease-modifying antirheumatic drugs and biologic agents in the treatment of rheumatoid arthritis.
+Arthritis Care and Research, 64(5): 625–639.

 - Steultjens EEMJ, et al. (2009).
 Occupational therapy for rheumatoid arthritis.
 Cochrane Database of Systematic Reviews (1).